2023 start

 Access to HE Diploma

 Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-15 credits at level 3 at Distinction must be in History.
-An interview and a piece of written work are required.
+An interview and a piece of written work may be required.

 BTEC